 According to the Council for the Accreditation of Educator Preparation (CAEP) Standard 3, Component 3.2 Measures for Academic Proficiency, group average performance may be utilized.
-This means that each new cohort (OCU cohort would be a new term start, i.e. Fall 2019, Spring 2020) "group average performance" of ACT or SAT would have to equal the Admissions requirement averages.
+This means that each new cohort "group average performance" of ACT or SAT would have to equal the Admissions requirement averages.
 The "Group Average Performance will allow OCU to admit students who do not meet these requirements if the Group Average Performance equals the following scores: